salihyalcin/salihyalcin/README.md

 - 🌱 Currently, learning crucial principles of Software Craftsmanship.

-- 📕 I am doing a master in Geodesy and Geoinformation Science at Technische Universitat Berlin
+- 📕 <b>I am doing a master</b> in Geodesy and Geoinformation Science at Technische Universitat Berlin

 - 📕 PhD Candidate in Istanbul Technical University